 Application performance monitoring tracks several key performance indicators relating to app quality and performance.
 Performance monitoring allows you to identify problems and assess how smoothly your application is running.

 If these terms still seem a little opaque to you, that’s all right.
-We’ll clear it up.
-There’s some confusion between the two terms, namely due to them having the same acronyms and some overlap between their uses—especially that app performance management includes app performance monitoring as an essential component.
+We'll clear it up.
+There’s some confusion between the two terms, namely due to them having the same acronyms and some overlap between their uses—especially that app performance management includes application performance monitoring as an essential component.
 These terms also aren’t exactly official designations; they’ve been evolving with new products in the industry over time.